 Any business model that relies on digital technology to conceive of the service they provide, as well as to deliver it, and to acquire customers, may be called a Small Business Digital Marketing model.
 If a business model can be maintained in the real world, and without the use of digital tools, it cannot be called a true digital business model; this is what delineates them from a standard business that incorporates digital offerings.
 For instance, a business that provides IT support services in London would be able to call itself a digital business is the majority of their services, and their primary method of customer acquisition was reliant on digital technologies.

 This is perhaps the easiest digital business model for a business to implement.
 E-commerce is the practice of selling one’s product via digital channels.
 There are a range of platforms that businesses can use to sell their own products – such as Etsy.
 But businesses can also setup their own e-commerce channels, usually by building their own website that enable visitors to place orders and fulfil transactions.
-There are many tools to help businesses set this up, such as Shopify.
+There are many tools to help businesses set this up, such as shopify marketing.

 This business model is one of the ways in which an organisation can offer their services for free.
 It relies on the company itself generating revenue through advertising partnerships.
 Take companies like Google and Facebook.
 Their platforms are designed so that companies can pay to display adverts to the users of the platform; what is more, many websites (including Google and Facebook), also generate revenue from selling user data to advertising partners.